maziac/DeZog/design/MemoryPaging.md

 E.g. a ZX128K list/sld file can be converted into long addresses for a ZXNext memory model.
 Or a ZXNext sld file that uses only certain banks could be converted into a ZX128K memory model.

-The z80asm and z88dk list files (which are 64k only) would convert the 64k addresses to (banked) long addresses.
+The parsers for the z80asm and z88dk list files (which are 64k only) would convert the 64k addresses to (banked) long addresses.
 This would also distinguish them from other EQU which reside only in the 64k area.

-The reverse engineering list file is a mix.
+The parser for the reverse engineering list file is a mix.
 It contains 64k addresses (for non bank switched slots) and long (banked) addresses.
 The long addresses are checked if they are the same as the memory model.
 (They cannot be converted as the new banking number scheme would confuse the user.)
 The 64k addresses are converted to long (banked) addresses according the memory model.